Harris County building temporary hospital at NRG - again

 Today Harris County Commissioners Court authorized up to $60 mil to proactively build out hospital capacity @nrgpark to build as much capacity as possible for #COVID patients in a worst-case scenario.
 Construction began last week. https://t.co/hynQRa8QeS— Harris County Judge (@HarrisCoJudge) April 7, 2020

-Video above shows shelters being built in the orange parking lot at NRG Stadium.
+Video above shows shelters being built in the orange parking lot at NRG Park.

 The large shelter had four medical tents, one administrative tent, one pharmacy tent and two trailers in place to support mental wellness and patient discharge.